tomrdmsgroup/RDMSPayrollApp/CODEX_ENTRYPOINT.md

 Do not infer workflows, UI, computations, or failure behaviors.

 ## Repo contracts that must not be reinterpreted
+CODEX_AUDIT_LOCK.md is a non-authoritative freeze marker; ignore it for requirements.

 ### Findings contract
 server/src/domain/validationEngine.js produces Findings with EXACT keys:
 - code